171cas/171cas/README.md

 ##

 ## **About me:**
+An all time math lover who carries the passion of learning, algorithms and problem solving to the software industry developing efficient and elegant applications. <br/>
 - 👨🏻‍💻 Full-Stack software developer, currently working in new projects
 - :books: Bilingual (English & Spanish), learning Portuguess and Sign language
 - :school: Working towards completing my BS in Computer Science